Food Costing in Hospitality: Calculate Costs and Maximize Profits

 By hospitality experts

-60% of restaurants that close do so due to poor cost management.
+60% of restaurants that close do so because of poor cost management.
 Food costing is your best tool to avoid it.

 What is food costing and what is it for?

-Food costing is a fundamental management tool that allows you to calculate the exact production cost of each dish on your menu.
-It is, in essence, the economic technical sheet of a recipe.
+Food costing (or 'escandallo' in Spanish) is a fundamental management tool that allows you to calculate the exact production cost of each dish on your menu.
+It is, essentially, the economic technical sheet of a recipe.

-It goes beyond simply adding ingredients: it considers waste (what's lost when cleaning and preparing), gross and net weights, actual purchase costs and the final yield per portion.
+It goes beyond simply adding up ingredients: it considers shrinkage (what is lost during cleaning and preparation), gross and net weights, real purchase costs, and the final yield per portion.

-Without food costing, you're setting prices blindly.
-You could be selling dishes below their actual cost or, worse, losing money on every sale without knowing it.
+Without food costing, you are setting prices blindly.
+You could be selling dishes below their real cost or, worse yet, losing money with every sale without knowing it.

 Food Cost = Total cost of all ingredients in a recipe ÷ Number of portions it produces